Sheila's Lacy Wafers

 My dear friend Sheila Davidson is famous for her exquisitely beautiful holiday cookies.
 A tin of her jewel-like treats is simply the best gift you can get.
 On occasion, she grants me the great privilege of working with her on a baking day.
 This great cookie is the result.
 You’ll love it and won’t reserve it for special occasions.
 It’ll be a regular.

 ¼ cup avocado oil

 1/2 cup brown rice syrup

-Place oil and rice syrup in a small saucepan over low heat and cook, stirring, until loose.
-Remove from heat and transfer to a mixing bowl.
-Stir in flour until smooth.
-Fold in oats, nuts and extract, mixing well.
+To make the cookies: Place the oil and rice syrup in a small saucepan over low heat and cook, stirring, until loose.
+Remove from the heat and transfer to a mixing bowl.
+Stir in the flour until smooth.
+Fold in the oats, nuts and vanilla, mixing well.

-Drop batter, by 1/4-teaspoonfuls onto lined sheet, allowing 2 inches in between to allow for spreading.
-Bake until golden brown, 8-10 minutes.
-Remove from oven and cool on sheet for 1 minute.
-Carefully peel cookies from parchment and set aside to cool.
+Drop the batter, by ¼ teaspoonful onto the lined baking sheet, spacing 2 inches apart.
+Bake for 8 to 10 minutes, until golden brown.
+Cool on the baking sheet for 1 minute.
+Carefully peel cookies from the parchment paper and set aside to cool.

-Prepare the filling by placing chocolate chips in a heat-resistant bowl.
-Bring rice syrup and soymilk to a rolling boil over high heat.
-Pour over chocolate and whisk until shiny and smooth.
+To make the filling: Place the chocolate chips in a heat-resistant bowl.
+Bring the rice syrup and milk to a rolling boil over high heat.
+Pour over the chocolate chips and whisk until shiny and smooth.